Scroll to the bottom for more details!

 1/2 cup room temperature butter

-1/4 cup sugar (use ½ cup for a sweet dough for cinnamon buns)
+1/4 cup sugar (increase to ½ cup for a sweet dough for cinnamon buns)

 9– 10 cups flour

 Combine milk and water and scald.
-I use my 8 cup glass measuring cup and do this in the microwave, approx 5-6 minutes.
-You want the milk to be about 120 degrees; it should be steaming with bubbles forming around the edges.
+I use my 8 cup glass measuring cup and do this in the microwave, approx 7 or 8 minutes.
+You want the milk to be about 120 degrees, it should be steaming with bubbles forming around the edges.

-Add the softened butter, shortening, sugar and salt to the milk mixture and continue to stir until the butter and shortening are melted, and salt and sugar are dissolved.
+Add the softened butter, lard or shortening, sugar and salt to the milk mixture and continue to stir until the butter and shortening are mostly melted and salt and sugar are dissolved.
 It’s OK if there are still a few small unmelted pieces left.
 Now the mixture should be at baby-bottle-warm temperature.

 In the mixing bowl of a stand mixer, beat eggs until light yellow and fluffy, about 3 minutes.